josejuansanchez/microbit-ble-spotify/projects/ble-remote-control/README.md

 [Bluetooth Low Energy (BLE)][0] remote control for [Spotify][1] on **macOS** with [Node.js][2] and [AppleScript][3].
 This script raise a custom event over [BLE][0] when the [micro:bit][4] buttons ared pressed.
 Users can perform several actions like play or pause tracks, turn volume up or down and go to next or previous track.

+## No pairing security

-Although this script is using [BLE][0] there is no need to pair your [micro:bit][4] with your Apple device.
+Although this script is using [BLE][0] there is no need to pair your [micro:bit][4] with your computer.
 In order to get this, the `pxt.json` file has been configured as follows.
 The property of the bluetooth json object called `open` has been configured with a value of `1` which means *no security*.

 ```json
 "yotta": {